 The purpose of the X-ray Crystallography Facility Fellowship is to facilitate the collection and analysis of single-crystal X-ray diffraction data while providing an excellent training opportunity for graduate students to gain advanced levels of experience in solving small-molecule crystal structures.

-Appointment to the Fellowship will be for one calendar year, commencing October and continuing through September of the following year.
-In special circumstances the appointment could be renewable to be extended beyond one calendar year.
+Appointment to the Fellowship will be for the period commencing January 2021 and continuing through September 2021.
+In special circumstances the appointment could be renewable and extended beyond September 2021.

 Selection of the X-ray Fellow will be made by a committee headed by the Faculty Coordinator and the Facility Director and comprised of other faculty who use the facility on a regular basis.